 It has become far easier over the last two centuries to overcome the lower-quality traditional security devices through forceful entry.

-As in the days gone by, invasion has, and still poses dangers ranging from theft to loss of life in the various invasion related crimes.
+As in the days gone by, a home invasion has, and still poses dangers ranging from theft to loss of life in the various invasion related crimes.

-In the modern age, none of this has changed and in fact, in most countries, poses serious threat for homes and businesses alike.
+In the modern age, none of this has changed and in fact, in most countries, poses a serious threat for homes and businesses alike and can affect anyone.

 Some of the earliest contraptions included mechanical devices that sounded bells and whistles and even more silent but equally effective trigger devices in wealthier homes and businesses.

 Though the afore-mentioned techniques (strong doors, walls, locks, bolts and barred windows, etc) still serve their purposes in discouraging break-ins, it still occurs.